Efficiency analysis of double perturbed pairwise comparison matrices: Introduction

 When weighting criteria, giving the weights directly is almost never feasible.
 Instead, a common method is to apply pairwise comparisons.
 Answers to the questions ``How many times is Criterion A more important than Criterion B?'' and so on (which are explicit cardinal ratios) can be arranged in a matrix, called a pairwise comparison matrix (PCM).
 Formally, a PCM is a square matrix $\mathbf{A}=[a_{ij}]_{i,j=1,\dots,n}$ with the properties $a_{ij}>0$ and $a_{ij}=1/a_{ji}$ (which implies $a_{ii}=1$).
-If the cardinal transitivity property $a_{ik}a_{kj}=a_{ij}$ $\forall i,j,k=1,\dots,n$ also holds for a PCM, it is called consistent, otherwise it is called inconsistent \cite{Saaty1977}.
+If the cardinal transitivity property $a_{ik}a_{kj}=a_{ij}$ for all $i,j,k=1,\dots,n$ also holds for a PCM, it is called consistent, otherwise it is called inconsistent \cite{Saaty1977}.
 Let $\mathcal{PCM}_n$ denote the set of PCMs of size $n\times n$.
 The next step is to extract the weights of criteria from the PCM.
-Several methods exist for this task \cite{BajwaChooWedley2008,ChooWedley2004,Dijkstra2013,GolanyKress1993}, but we will only focus on the most commonly used one, the eigenvector method (EM).
+Several methods exist for this task \cite{BajwaChooWedley2008,ChooWedley2004,Dijkstra2013,GolanyKress1993}.
+The eigenvector method (EM) is one of the classical \cite{Saaty1977}, important and most often studied weighting methods related to pairwise comparison matrices, its further analysis is actual and relevant both in decision theory and operations research.
+We focus on EM in this paper.
 The eigenvector method gives the weight vector $\mathbf{w}^{EM}=(w_1,\dots,w_n)^{T}$ as the right Perron eigenvector of $\mathbf{A} \in \mathcal{PCM}_n$, thus $\mathbf{A}\mathbf{w}^{EM}=\lambda_{\max} \mathbf{w}^{EM}$ holds, where $\lambda_{\max}$ is the principal eigenvalue of $\mathbf{A}$. $\lambda_{\max}\geq n$, and $\lambda_{\max} = n$ if and only if $\mathbf{A}$ is consistent \cite{Saaty1977}.
 A consistent PCM can be written as

 where $x_1,\dots,x_{n-1}>0$.